On the day

 Take with you:

 • Your UK photocard provisional driving licence.
-If you only have an old-style paper licence (DVLA stopped issuing those when photocards launched in 1998), also bring a valid passport.
+If you only have an old-style paper licence (DVLA issued those up to 31 March 2000 and they are still valid), also bring a valid passport.
 Northern Ireland licence holders need both photocard and paper counterpart.

 • Proof of any name change since you booked (marriage certificate, deed poll) if relevant.